smemonislam/Authentication/README.md

 - **Create a custom registration form in your view.**
 - **Customize the registration logic in the RegisteredUserController.**
 - **Define routes for the registration form and logic.**
+- **Implement validation for registration input fields in the RegisteredUserController using Laravel's validation features**